 Rearrange Furniture

 Move large furniture items in front of the mirrored wall.
-With no money to spend, you can quickly get rid of your mirrored wall.
+With no money to spend, you can quickly eliminate most of the wall from view.

-You can also place a cabinet with open shelving with an exposed back to allow the mirror to peer through.
+You can also place a cabinet with open shelving with an exposed back to allow it to peek through.

 Décor Pieces

 Add décor pieces such as collectibles.
-Although it will not cover the entire mirror, it minimizes your mirror surface and glare while creating an attractive backdrop.
+Although it will not cover the entire surface, it minimizes your reflective wall and glare while creating an attractive backdrop.

 Self-adhesive vinyl decals can also be used to update the look of your mirrored wall.
 Renters who cannot make permanent changes without jeopardizing their security deposits will benefit from the removable versions.